kyma-project/kyma/docs/kyma/04-01-overview.md

 | `service-catalog-addons` | ✅ | ✅ |
 | `nats-streaming` | ✅ | ✅ |

-> \* In order to install velero, it needs to be set up first.
-Please follow the Kyma Backups setup instructions below.
+> \* To install Velero, you need to set it up first.
+To do so, use the Kyma backup [setup instructions](/components/backup#overview-overview).

 ## Installation guides